Biden imposes sanctions against Belarus' Lukashenko regime | Politics

 Asked about the sanctions during his annual press conference on Monday, Lukashenko replied, “you in Britain can choke on these sanctions.”
 Lukashenko was awarded a sixth term leading the Eastern European nation last year in a vote that the opposition and many in the West view as fraudulent.

-Lukashenko has earned the nickname of "Europe's last dictator" in the West for his relentless repression of dissent since taking the helm in Belarus in 1994.

-Last week, Krystsina Tsimanouskaya, an Olympic sprinter who feared reprisals at home for criticising her coaches, fled from the Tokyo Olympics to Poland.
+Last week, Krystsina Tsimanouskaya, an Olympic sprinter who feared reprisals at home for criticizing her coaches, fled from the Tokyo Olympics to Poland.

 The Biden administration has called on the Lukashenko regime to allow an independent international investigation into the Ryanair flight diversion; release all political prisoners; and begin talks with democratic opposition and civil society figures that results in a free and fair presidential election under observation by Organization for Security and Co-operation in Europe.